PFans-201/US_accidents_project/README.md

 3. Commit changes with a descriptive commit message, and push
 4. Submit a pull request

-### Coding Standards
-- Follow PEP 8
-- Add type hints
-- Use descriptive variable names

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📧 Contact

-For questions or collaboration inquiries, please open an issue or contact the project maintainers.

-## 🗺️ Roadmap

-- [x] Project structure setup
-- [ ] Step 1: Data loading implementation
-- [ ] Step 2: OSM data acquisition
-- [ ] Step 3: Spatial join operation
-- [ ] Step 4: Data cleaning
-- [ ] Step 5: Feature engineering
-- [ ] Step 6: Exploratory data analysis
-- [ ] Step 7: Model development
-- [ ] Step 8: Model interpretation
-- [ ] Step 9: Research paper completion
-- [ ] Final presentation

----

-**Note**: This is an academic research project for educational purposes.
-Results and insights are exploratory and should not be used as the sole basis for policy or infrastructure decisions.